danskernesdigitalebibliotek/dpl-design-system/docs/layout-documentation.md

 - `layout-container($max-width, $padding)`: This mixin sets the maximum width, and padding of an element, as well as centering them.

-- `vertical-spacing($top, $bottom)`: This manages the vertical margins of elements, allowing for consistent spacing throughout the project.
-This uses margin in order to allow for collapsing margins if there design requires it in the future.
+- `block-spacing($modifier)`: This manages the vertical margins of elements, allowing for consistent spacing throughout the project.
+Use `$modifer` to create negative/sibling styles.

 Vertical padding is _not_ a part of layout.scss.
 Use regular `$spacing` variables for that.